gacheng/numapp/README.md

-##Application is coded base on the following assumptions
-1. Once the maximum of 5 clients has accessed the tcpServer, the new clients will be waiting for connecting to the server instead of being rejected
-2. Once the number is sent from client, an acknowldege message will be sent from server to client
-3. The output file "collect.log" is holding all the unique numbers.
-This file is not on rolling base, and currently no need to set upper limit file size
-4. When server is shutdown, all clients will be closed itself too
-5. The application is running on the single machine rather than in a distributed environment
-6. No backend database server is available
-7. No messaging or streaming server is available

 ##Architecture
 ###Resilience of Data Loss
 The application is resilient to data loss.
 Beside using the Java's BlockingQueue as messaging mechanism to persist the data from client.
 A second backup server is designed and is running as a separate process on different port.
 This backup server could be run in a separate machine to further reduce the single-point failure.
 The backup server does not do any particular processing, just record all the user inputs into log file "raw.log", which contains the 9-digit number and its received timestamp